 The best way to grow is to take calculated risks—not blind risks—and diversify your calculated risk-taking.

-Pay-per-click (PPC) ads are a standard tool used by virtually all Amazon sellers.
-With this in mind, our panellists shared some top tips to optimising your ads going forward.
+Pay-per-click (PPC) ads are a standard tool virtually all Amazon sellers use.
+Here are some top tips for optimising your ads going forward.

 - Know your audience.
 What are people searching for?